Musicals101.com

 No reservations

-The gimmick – the hourglass hanging over your table is turned over when you place your order, and you have until it runs out to finish eating.
-I’ve never seen them invoke the time limit, but the service is so fast you should have no trouble meeting the deadline.
+The gimmick – the hourglass hanging over your table is turned over when you place your order, and you theoretically have until it runs out to finish eating.
+(Fear not -- I’ve never seen them invoke the time limit, but the service is so fast you should have no trouble meeting the deadline.)
 The pre-fixe menu offers a selection of excellent American and continental dishes, including steaks and pastas.
-You get fresh baked bread, a stuffed pastry appetizer, soup or salad, and your main course with sides for $14.75!
-The daily specials giving you the same lineup for a few dollars more, but are always quite a deal.
+You get fresh baked bread, a stuffed pastry appetizer, soup or salad, and your main course with sides for as little as $14.75!
+Some entrees add a few dollars, including the daily specials, but all amount to quite a deal.
 Seating is first come/first serve, so its best to arrive on the early side.
 If the place looks full, ask anyway – there is additional seating on the equally cozy second floor.

 Joe Allen